 The X6M can be summed up in one word: Why?
 Why does this car exist?
 The answer: Why not?
 Why does this car have 580 horsepower and enough torque to rip the skin off your face?
 Why shouldn’t it?
 The X6M is the sleeper hit of the day, because it is literally a stupid amount of fun.
 When we were driving it we could not help but smile and laugh, because the car sits so high up, it’s cozy and comfortable, yet it drives like a bull at full charge and shockingly handles like a dialed in sports car.
 The whole experience is so absurd because your brain knows this shouldn’t be, and yet it is.

-The X6M offer an master class in ridiculousness because it’s a usable sport activity vehicle (whatever that means), but it’s also a hardcore driving machine.
+The X6M offers a master class in ridiculousness because it’s a usable sport activity vehicle (whatever that means), but it’s also a hardcore driving machine.
 The M3 and M4 are much more serious cars for serious drivers, the i8 in it’s own eco-future dimension and the M2 is a soft trainer car, but the X6M is just a barrel of jolly monkeys strapped to rocket.
-There’s n way to fully describe one wit words, it’s just something you have to drive and experience for yourself.
+There’s no way to fully describe the X6M with words, it’s just something you have to drive and experience for yourself.
 Well done BMW, the joke is on us this time and we love you for it.

 After the drives we enjoyed a some refreshments and three-course tasting menus provided by a few celerity chefs.
 Not a bad way to spend an afternoon, and we want to again thank Center BMW, Valencia BMW, and Pacific BMW for hosting us.